Contact: treestreetkidsbooks@gmail.com

 Bio

 Amanda Cleary Eastep is not related to Beverly Cleary but wishes she were.
 She is, however, a children’s author, and the Tree Street Kids is her middle grade series.
-Amanda knows kids because she’s still one at heart.
-When she is forced to act like an adult, she edits nonfiction books by grownup authors.
-Amanda lives and writes in the mountains of North Carolina but has spent most of her life in the suburbs of Chicago where her characters live.
+In addition to being an award-winning children’s author, she is also a book editor who helps authors shape their books.
+She works in a cabin in the mountains of North Carolina, but she has lived most of her life in the suburbs of Chicago, the home of the Tree Street Kids.
+Amanda and her husband, together, have eight grown children and a border collie named Annie who wakes Amanda up early every morning to write.

 Images